Universal chaotic dynamics from Krylov space: Krylov complexity at early times

 This implies that the Krylov state complexity and the spectral complexity are related by the Ehrenfest theorem in Krylov space.
 The authors of \cite{Alishahiha:2022anw} also proposed an equivalence between Krylov complexity and spectral complexity in the continuum limit.
 However, since we neglect the fluctuation of the Lanczos coefficients, we will see that the two complexities match each other through the linear growth region but deviate from each other at late times.
 We will distinguish the Krylov complexity $K$ and its approximation from the Ehrenfest theorem, {\it i.e.} the spectral complexity $C$.

 Notice that, beyond the plateau time, the SFF converges to the plateau value $\abs{Z(\beta+it)}^2\to d Z(2\beta)$ in ensemble average \cite{Cotler:2016fpe} with $d$-fold degenerate spectrum.
 Then \eqref{EhrenfestTFD} will vanish, which is a necessary condition for the saturation of spectral complexity $C$.
 However, it is not a sufficient condition, as \eqref{EhrenfestTFD} does not ensure that $\partial_t C(t;\beta)$ vanishes.
-In Ref.~\cite{Iliesiu:2021ari}, the authors showed that for a chaotic system whose spectrum correlation is given by the GUE, the spectral complexity saturates at the late time.
-In other cases, we need to check this property case by case.
+It is necessary to check the saturation case by case.
+In Ref.~\cite{Iliesiu:2021ari}, the authors calculated the spectral complexity in the microcanonical ensemble for the GUE, GOE, GSE.
+Here we will work on the canonical ensemble, focus on the GUE in the main text and leave the calculation of the GOE and GSE in App.~\ref{sec:SpectralComplexityGaussian}.
+Finally, we will compare the numerical result of Krylov complexities to those spectral complexities.

-To approximate the Krylov complexity at early times, we will first consider the GUE and derive an analytical expression for the spectral complexity from the SFF at large $L$.
-We then discuss the cases of the GOE and GSE in a similar way at the end of this section.
-The spectral density $\avg{\rho(E)}$ at large $L$ obeys the semicircle law \eqref{SemiCircle}, where the bracket is the matrix ensemble average.
+For the GUE, the one-point function of the spectral density $\avg{\rho(E)}$ at large $L$ obeys the semicircle law \eqref{SemiCircle}, where the bracket is the matrix ensemble average.
 Its two-point correlation is given by the sine kernel \cite{Cotler:2016fpe,Cotler:2017jue,Liu:2018hlr}

 where $s=E_1-E_2$ and $E=(E_1+E_2)/2$.
 The sine kernel shows the short-range correlation between the spectrum.
 By Fourier transformation, we obtain the SFF

 whose first (second) term is the disconnected (connected) part.
 From \eqref{SemiCircle}, the disconnected part is $\abs{\avg{Z(\beta+it)}}^2=\frac{L^2}{\beta ^2+t^2}\abs{I_1(2\beta+2i t)}^2$, which contributes the slope of SFF.
 The connected part contributes to the ramp of SFF via the $t/2\pi$ in the integrand in the energy window satisfying $t<2\pi\avg{\rho(E)}$ and contributes to the plateau when the energy window shrinks to zero.